Box of Ideal Gas in Free Fall

 In the non-relativistic limit, the Hamiltonian reduces to \begin{widetext}

-\end{widetext} Further, in the non-relativistic limit, terms which go as $\mathcal{R} y^2 \times (p/mc)^2$ are second order of smallness, and therefore can be ignored.
-Moreover, it follows from Einstein field equations that $\mathcal{R} \sim G \rho_m/c^2 $ where $\rho_m$ is mass density.
+\end{widetext} Further, in the non-relativistic limit $p \ll mc$ and terms which go as $\mathcal{R} y^2 \times (p/mc)^2$ are second order of smallness, and therefore can be ignored.
 Using all this, it is easy to see that, in the $c \rightarrow \infty$ limit, we are finally left with

 Incidentally, this expression matches with the non-relativistic limit of Dirac Hamiltonian obtained by Parker (see Eq.~(9.13) in \cite{parker-fnc}), which provides further separate support for the arguments leading to it.
 In what follows, we shall ignore the time dependence carried by curvature components.
 This is a reasonable assumption if time scale on which curvature changes, $\mathcal{R}/\mathcal{\dot R}$, is much larger than typical time scale associated with the gas; we expect this to be the case at high enough temperature.